-Requirements: This document, the General Baseline Requirements, and the Network and Certificate System Security Requirements.
+Requirements: This document, the Baseline Requirements, and the Network and Certificate System Security Requirements and the EV SSL Guidelines.

 Signature: An encrypted electronic data file which is attached to or logically associated with other electronic data and which (i) identifies and is uniquely linked to the signatory of the electronic data, (ii) is created using means that the signatory can maintain under its sole control, and (iii) is linked in a way so as to make any subsequent changes that have been made to the electronic data detectable.